 Meanwhile, Bonnie’s fans have been eager to know the reason behind her divorce with Murphy.
 Since the former couple never disclosed the reason(s) themselves, it has been speculations all along.
 Among the several conjectures at what could have led to Hunt and Murphy’s divorce is the high ranking suspicion over Bonnie’s relationship with fellow TV host and comedian, David Letterman.

 Recall that Hunt and Letterman collaborated in a number of projects including The Building and Bonnie.
 But apart from being professional colleagues, many suspected that Bonnie and David were having an affair, especially while considering the fact that the latter was a single man all through the years leading up to the former’s divorce.
-Also heightening the speculations was the fact that Bonnie announced her separation from her husband on the Late Show with David Letterman, precisely during her June 6, 2006 appearance on the CBS late night show.
+Also heightening the speculations was the fact that Bonnie announced her separation from her husband on the Late Show with David Letterman, precisely during her June 6, 2006 appearance on the CBS late-night show.

 Moreover, when asked whether she was having a romantic affair with David Letterman, Bonnie Hunt gave an ambiguous reply.
 She said that they never dated but “slept together”.
 While this response could possibly be one of her usual comic innuendos, it further heightened people’s suspicions.
-Be that as it may, the actual reason behind Bonnie Hunt and John Murphy’s divorce remain elusive to this day.
+Be that as it may, the actual reason behind Bonnie Hunt and John Murphy’s divorce remains elusive to this day.